lijok/docs/decision-records/5-simple-cicd-workflows.md

 ```

 ## Consequences
-CI/CD workflows will require minimal testing, and invoked scripts can be tested locally.
+CI/CD workflows require minimal testing, and invoked scripts can be tested locally.

 Migrations between CI/CD tools can be undertaken more easily.